sydneysegal/final/README.md

 # J124 Final Project: *California Kindergarten Immunization Records*

 ## Story Summary and Sourcing
 2014 and 2015 were big years for disease outbreaks in California, especially among children, between a [measles outbreak](https://www.cdc.gov/mmwr/preview/mmwrhtml/mm6406a5.htm) linked to visits to Disneyland theme parks and a [pertussis “epidemic”](https://www.cdc.gov/mmwr/preview/mmwrhtml/mm6348a2.htm).
 However, since 2000, the rate of vaccine exemption has increased more than two-fold (211.59%).
-Not only have many parents been [hesitant](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6515949/) to vaccinate their children in recent years, with beliefs that vaccines could cause autism or overwhelm young immune systems, but nonmedical exemptions actually tripled after California banned personal belief exemptions (PBEs) in [2015](https://www.aafp.org/news/health-of-the-public/20181127califvaccstudy.html) in an attempt to increase vaccination rates.
+Not only have many parents been [hesitant](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6515949/) to vaccinate their children in recent years, with beliefs that vaccines could cause autism or overwhelm young immune systems, but permanent medical exemptions (PMEs) actually tripled by 2018 after California banned personal belief exemptions (PBEs) in [2015](https://www.aafp.org/news/health-of-the-public/20181127califvaccstudy.html) in an attempt to increase vaccination rates.
 Ultimately, this is all to say that many families have objected to vaccinating their children at key moments in public health history –– and especially in Northern California counties (as shown in the data visualization below).
 While the number of exemptions did decrease slightly during the years in question (21% from 2013 to the end of 2016), **it would be valuable to investigate why there might be a *geographic trend* in vaccine refusal or exemptions**.
 For example, the higher exemption rates in one area could suggest that there is some sort of urban/rural divide, being higher in smaller and less urban counties.
 Additionally, the top 7 schools with the highest exemption rates are from within these areas (i.e., Sacramento County is in the northern part of the state).
 These schools are not necessarily representative of all of Northern California, though they show how vaccination may be linked to values; each school is private, with 20 or fewer students, one school is online, one is religious and made the list twice, etc. 95% of children at a school must be vaccinated to prevent measles transmission, throughout a school or an entire state, but with exemption rates as high as 92.86% from 2013 to the end of 2016 (excluding the online school’s rate of 100%), outbreaks remain possible.

 | Human Source | Contact Information | Why? |
 | ----------- | ----------- | ----------- |